 Best for ages: Kids ages 5 to 18 who are interested in computer science and developing their creativity

-Jump right into a class with our award-winning free Scratch intro for kids:
+Jump right into a class with our award-winning free Scratch class for kids:

 This little robot with a huge personality will keep anyone interested.
 Using the built-in Code Lab, your tweens can make Cozmo perform tasks and objectives.
 Cozmo is one of the best ways for young learners to become passionate about STEM and programming.
 Tweens will create programs to customize Cozmo’s emotions, movements, voice, and more.
 This robot is the perfect introduction to machine learning as the robot learns as the tweens interact with it.